cmeeren/FSharp.JsonApi/README.md

 * **Breaking:** Added `RequestDocumentError.UnknownMainResourceType`
 * **Breaking:** `JsonApiContext.GetResource` and the `JsonApiContext.Parse` overload returning a resource discriminator now return errors if the resource type is unknown.
 The signature of the former method is changed; the latter is a behaviour change only.
 * **Breaking:** Renamed `Query` to `QueryParser`, added static methods to create an instance with a query parameter map or `HttpContext`, and changed most methods to instance members that do not depend on a query parameter map or `HttpContext`
+* Added `Setter` type with helper methods to chain and lift normal "immutable setter" functions to accept parsed, possibly optional arguments, combining any errors.
 * Added `JsonApiContext` methods `RequireResource`, `WithAllReadOnly`, `ToDiscriminator`, and `FromDiscriminator`
 * Added `JsonApiContext` overloads for `ParseRequired`, `WithReadOnly`, `WithWriteOnly`, and `WithNotNull`